mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 EXPLORING THE HIGHPORT
 The highport has a medium Law Level, meaning visitors can move about freely but no one is walking around heavily armed or armored.
-Anyone seen causing a disturbance is met by the station’s security team, who wear flak jackets and are armed with autopistols and stun batons.
+Anyone seen causing a disturbance is met by the station's security team, who wear flak jackets and are armed with autopistols and stun batons.
 Security is tighter today because of the presence of nobility.

-There is a central directory of the station’s commercial and residential areas, which can be navigated with a Routine (6+) Admin check to find specific information about the station, its districts, shops or inhabitants.
+There is a central directory of the station's commercial and residential areas, which can be navigated with a Routine (6+) Admin check to find specific information about the station, its districts, shops or inhabitants.

 The highport is formed of concentric rings, with an innermost residential level, a middle layer dedicated to commercial space and an outermost deck for shipping and docking.
-The outer is connected to the station’s administrative center via elevator shafts.
+The outer is connected to the station's administrative center via elevator shafts.
 The administration core is restricted to the public and the residential deck is limited to residents with key cards but the commercial and freight levels are open to all.

-Zéno will be playing a 6,000-seat venue in the entertainment complex that evening when the station enters the planet’s shadow.
+Zéno will be playing a 6,000-seat venue in the entertainment complex that evening when the station enters the planet's shadow.

 NEGOTIATING AND SHOPPING
 Hartmann will not negotiate with the Travellers on prices or extra expenses, nor will his assistant Sisi.

-Sisi furnishes each Traveller with a backstage pass, which can be traded to sweeten any deal in the Traveller’s favor using a Very Difficult (12+) Persuade check.
+Sisi furnishes each Traveller with a backstage pass, which can be traded to sweeten any deal in the Traveller's favor using a Very Difficult (12+) Persuade check.
 Once this has been done the pass is lost.

 Nefarious Travellers attempting to short-circuit the adventure by